-Language Assistance is a translation and interpreting service provided for families and school staff to overcome language barriers and improve communication.
+Language Assistance is a translation and interpreting service for families and school staff to overcome language barriers and improve communication.
 The purpose is to engage families in the educational process and activities in a meaningful way.

 Parents/guardians may request translation and interpreting services at no cost.
-Schools must be prepared to arrange the services for families who may need language assistance.
+Schools must be prepared to arrange services for families who may need language assistance.

 % of Students